 (6) any merchant or manufacturer selling at his or her regular place of business medicines, feed, appliances, or other products used in the prevention or treatment of animal diseases;

 (7) a member of the faculty of a school of veterinary medicine performing his or her regular functions or a person lecturing or giving instructions or demonstrations at a school of veterinary medicine or in connection with a continuing education course or seminar;

 (8) any person selling or applying any pesticide, insecticide, or herbicide;

 (9) any person engaging in bona fide scientific research which reasonably requires experimentation involving animals;

 (10) any employee of a licensed veterinarian performing duties other than diagnosis, prescription, or surgery under the direct on-premise supervision of the veterinarian who is responsible for his or her performance;

 § 2404.
-Immunity from liability for reporting suspected cases of animal cruelty
+Immunity from liability; cases of animal cruelty

-(b) There shall be no monetary liability on the part of, and no cause of action for damages against, a veterinarian licensed to practice in this state who accompanies a humane officer during the execution of a warrant pursuant to 13 V.S.A. § 354, or evaluates the health of and provides medical attention to, including a decision for euthanasia, an animal brought to that veterinarian for health assessment, pursuant to 13 V.S.A. § 354.
+(b) There shall be no monetary liability on the part of, and no cause of action for damages against, a veterinarian licensed to practice in this State who accompanies a humane officer during the execution of a warrant pursuant to 13 V.S.A. § 354, or evaluates the health of and provides medical attention to, including a decision for euthanasia, an animal brought to that veterinarian for health assessment or necessary medical care, pursuant to 13 V.S.A. § 354.

 § 2405.
 Immunity from liability for good samaritan acts